 As such, forestry work is mostly carried out with harvesters and forwarders now due to processing being speed up, therefore the ability to fell larger areas more efficiently.

-However, there is still the need and requirement for hand cutting in forestry.
+However, there is still the need and requirement for hand cutting in forestry, Tilhill is a company that still needs some hand cutting in places.
 You just need to be aware that there are other safety considerations to be aware of.
 There is also a processing speed which needs to be considered along with the sites being very remote.
 The need to ensure you are self-sufficient is very important, it is unlikely that you will be able to nip off for some dinner or fuel if you’ve forgotten either!

 Consequently, there are lots of qualifications that you could do, as and when required.
 Learning should be a slow and steady experience, give yourself time to learn one thing well and then gain experience in that area.